mbookham7/cockroachdb-eks-tpcc-benchmark/README.md

-# Blog Run a TPCC Benchmark in eks
+# CockroachDB TPCC Benchmark on EKS

 1. First set some variables.
 ```